View on GitHub

 The Other Tools button provides access to the Github repositories for the additional tools for adding wine.

-This is the most automatic solution of all for those who are lucky enough to have an Android Phone or Tablet fitted with a camera and have the Vivino Android app loaded.
+This is the most automatic solution of all for those who have an Android Phone or Tablet fitted with a camera and have the Vivino Android app loaded.

 Upon returning from the store with your latest “wine haul”, use the Vivino App to snap a picture of the wine bottle label you just purchased (or search on the Vivino app if you prefer).
 Vivino will display the wines’ page.